For Snow Covered the Northland

 To enter the dead, I have crossed the endless river"

-up a bit, soon joined by another haunting solo.
+The pace picks up a bit, soon joined by another haunting solo.
 It's fairly minimalist, but effective.
-That could very well describe the song
+That could very well

-is an instrumental that features more clean guitars, creating an eerie feeling that soon turns quite despondent.
-It's rather
+Covers the Northland" is an instrumental that features more clean guitars, creating an eerie feeling that soon turns quite

-the cold northern breeze, signaling the beginning of "No Tears At His Funeral", which soon unleashes yet another mid-paced
+bells chime in the cold northern breeze, signaling the beginning of "No Tears At His Funeral", which soon unleashes yet another

-riff of sorrow and desolation.
-There is some variation in the pace, and the riffs become more and more grim and hopeless as
+mid-paced riff of sorrow and desolation.
+There is some variation in the pace, and the riffs become more and more grim and

-the song progresses.
+hopeless as the song progresses.
 The strained vocals only add to this.
-The emptiness is all-consuming, and you are being pulled down by
+The emptiness is all-consuming, and you are being pulled

 "Forest of Summoned Spirits"